DHRUVBAPAT13/NPTEL-Assignment-work-code/README.md

 # NPTEL-Assignment-work-code

-This repository is for all the program assignments covered in my NPTEL course
+This repository is for all the programming assignments covered in my NPTEL course.

+The programming assignments start from week 3 as there were no programming assignments in earlier weeks, instead there were only quiz assignments.